Indian Idol 11 Grand Finale: Sunny Hindustani Wins The Trophy; Rohit Raut Bags The Second Place!

 - Salman Ali and Sunny Hindustani perform to the song 'Dama dam mast qalandar'.

 - The five finalists revealed how their gurujis i.e., judges helped them and dedicated songs like ‘mile ho jab tumse,' ‘Tere naam', ‘Kachi doriyon,' ‘Dil diya gallan,' and other.
-The judges were got emotional and teary-eyed.
+The judges got emotional and teary-eyed.

 Sunny Hindustani Wins Indian Idol 11

 As per the live votes, Sunny Hindustani was declared the winner.
-A part from the trophy, Sunny received Rs 25 lakh prize money and a car.
+A part from the trophy, Sunny received Rs 25 lakhs prize money and a car.
 He will also get a chance to sing in an upcoming T-Series film.

 The Runner-ups and Finalists Got…